johnnyfleet/esp32-water-tank/docs/README.md

 9600 is on the standard program.

 ## ESP32 Current readings
-Reading of the ESP32 dev kits when running and settled - 55-65ma
+Reading of the ESP32 dev kits:
+- When running and settled - 55-65ma (Wifi on I think)
+- When running and settled - 48.2ma
+- Deep sleep 4.7ma

+Seems to line up with this good [summary comparison here](https://diyi0t.com/reduce-the-esp32-power-consumption/). time to get a firebeetle board.

 ## Solar charger
 This gives a lot of good advice [YouTube](https://www.youtube.com/watch?v=gcbzdtRmYrM&ab_channel=G6EJD-David)

+I've got a 1W panel which I think will be sufficient for the project.
+Start with the dev kit but look to switch to the firebeetle when it arrives.